Wang Yan (Jin dynasty): Early life and career

-Wang Yan was born in Langya commandery as part of the same Wang clan that his cousin Wang Rong, a member of the famous Seven Sages of the Bamboo Grove, came from.
+Wang Yan was born in Langya commandery as part of the same Wang clan of Langya that his cousin Wang Rong, a member of the famous Seven Sages of the Bamboo Grove, came from.
+His grandfather was Wang Xiong (王雄; (Note: The exact relationship between Wang Xiong and Wang Xiang is unknown.
+A Wang Shi Pu annotation in Cui Lin's biography in Sanguozhi recorded that Wang Xiong belonged to the same clan (宗).)
+220-235), a regional inspector (cishi) of You Prefecture (幽州刺史) under Cao Wei.

 When he was 14 years old (by East Asian reckoning), he met with Yang Hu at Luoyang.
 Yang Hu and others were impressed with the way he spoke, while Wang was not overly deferential towards Yang despite his young age.
 He became the talk of the town, so much so that the minister Yang Jun wanted to marry him to his daughter.
 However, Wang Yan was not fond of Yang Jun, so he pretended to go mad to avoid him.

 In 273, Emperor Wu of Jin was looking for talents to help safeguard the northern frontiers.
-Wang Yan loved to discuss military strategies and was particularly enthusiastic in talking about "horizontal and vertical alliances (連橫/合縱)".
-For these reasons, he was recommended by Lu Qin (盧欽; grandson of Lu Zhi) to serve as the Administrator of Liaodong.
+Wang Yan enjoyed discussing military strategies and the School of Diplomacy, so for these reasons, he was recommended by Lu Qin (盧欽; grandson of Lu Zhi) to serve as the Administrator of Liaodong.
 Wang Yan was not pleased with his given position and refused to take it.
 It was then when Wang Yan decided to focus less on worldly affairs and dedicate his time on studying Qingtan or "pure conversations".

 Wang Yan eventually left Luoyang to take up the post of Prefect of Yuanxiang (苑鄕, in present-day Hebei and Beijing).
 After some time, he returned to the capital and served a series of offices, eventually reaching Gentleman-Attendant of the Yellow Gate.
 By 297, during the reign of Emperor Hui, Wang Yan held the office of Prefect of the Masters of Writing, holding a significant amount of power in court at this time.
 He still regularly discussed Qingtan and further delved himself into Zhengshi era Xuanxue, particularly the teachings of the Cao Wei minister He Yan and his inner circle.
 He and another devotee, Yue Guang, were regarded as well-respected men and were thus able to spread their beliefs to the other ministers in the government.
 However, his ideas supposedly had a negative effect on the court, as many of the ministers began neglecting their duties in favour of committing excessive and absurd acts.